simonguld/CellSegmentationTracker/README.md

 * Trained on images of a monolayer of epithelial cells, with roughly 2500 cells per image, which are being slowly stretched
 * The bright white spots indicate an absence of cells and are not to be segmented
 * It has been trained so as not not segment cells at the image boundary (to avoid partial segmentations)
-* Images created using [...which kind?] spectroscopy
+* Images created using light microscopy (10 min.between frames)
-* Resolution: ??
+* Magnification:
-* Image size: 2005x1567
+* Image size: 2005x1567 (1303.25x1018.55 microns)
 * Default paramters for this model:
     * FLOW_THRESHOLD = 0.6
     * CELLPROB_THRESHOLD = - 1.0